-In the calibration pack, G is the sensitivity given for each component on the first page, whilst the roots z_n and p_m , together with the normalising factor A, are given in the Poles and Zeros table.
+In the calibration pack, G is the sensitivity given for each component on the first page, whilst the roots z_n and $p{m'}$ together with the normalising factor A, are given in the Poles and Zeros table.
 The poles and zeros given are measured directly at Güralp Systems' factory using a spectrum analyser.
 Transfer functions for the vertical and horizontal sensors may be provided separately.

-Frequency response curves
+5.1.2 Frequency response curves

-The frequency response of each component of the instrument is described in the normalised amplitude and phase plots provided.
+The frequency response of each component of the 3TB is described in the normalised amplitude and phase plots provided.
 The response is measured at low and high frequencies in two separate experiments.
-Each plot marks the low-frequency and high-frequency cutoff values (also known as -3 dB or half-power points).
+Each plot marks the low-frequency and high-frequency cut-off values (also known as -3 dB or half-power points).